All for You (Namie Amuro song)

-"All for You" is the 27th single by Japanese recording artist Namie Amuro.
+"All for You" is a song by Japanese recording artist Namie Amuro.
 It was released on July 22, 2004, by Avex Trax, and serves as Amuro's second single from her seventh studio album Queen of Hip-Pop (2005).
 The lyrics were written by Natsumi Watanabe, who had translated "Stop the music" into Japanese for Amuro's 1995 single.
 The music was composed by Ryoki Matsumoto, known for composing other hit songs at the time such as Rui's "Tsuki no Shizuku" and Mika Nakashima's "Yuki no Hana."
 Musically, "All For You" is a synthesizer-heavy power ballad.

 Music critics praised Amuro's vocals on "All For You," along with the song's melody and production.
 Commercially, it was a success in Japan, peaking at number six on the Oricon Singles Chart.
 The song was the first of three consecutive singles to sell over 100,000 copies and was certified gold by the Recording Industry Association of Japan (RIAJ) for sales exceeding 100,000 units.
 While the digital version of "All For You" was certified gold for selling more than 100,000 legal downloads in the region.

 A music video for the song was filmed by Masashi Muto and features Amuro singing alone on a beach in Tateyama City, Chiba Prefecture.
 The title track was used as the theme song for the dorama Kimi ga Omoide ni Naru no Mai ni.
 Since its release, "All For You" has appeared on Amuro's greatest hits album Best Fiction and her ballad-inspired compilation album Ballada (2014).
 It has also been included on three of Amuro's concert tours and subsequent live albums.